duncanatt/detecter/tutorial/docs/getting-started/preparation.md

 Windows 10 users may either install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the instructions given below for *Ubuntu/Debian*, or alternatively, configure [Chocolatey](https://chocolatey.org) and install the software packages mentioned via `choco install`.
 However, our instructions will not detail how detectEr is installed and used on Windows systems.

-Please install the software package management system available your particular operating system before proceeding with the rest of the guide.
+Please install the software package management system available for your particular operating system before proceeding with the rest of the guide.

 | Operating System | Package Manager | Installation |
 | :--------------: | :-------------: | :----------- |